 Oliphant Fishing Islands (North & South)

 North Oliphant is actually known as Sandy Bay Cove.
 It is the farthest bay north in the Oliphant Fishing Islands.
 There are two access points:

 First is on the beach at the end of Spry Lake Rd. in front of the former Sandy Bay Cove Restaurant.

 The second access point is further down the beach closer to the island and the gap.
 This area is pristine and clean with very shallow water and an expansive beach due to the low water levels of the great lakes.
 The water is flat to choppy and is ideal for beginners to experts.
 For this reason the local kite schools use this beach on W or NW winds.

 The bay is large enough to accommodate fifty plus kiters and gets quite busy on long weekends in the summer.
-Kiters are asked to respect all signage and be considerate of all beach users especially swimmers in the water.
+Everyone is asked to respect all signage and be considerate of all beach users especially swimmers in the water.
 The local environment group called the Friends of Oliphant Coastal Environments (http://fooce.org/) is working to preserve the natural ecosystem.

 South Oliphant is a few kilometers south along picturesque Shoreline drive.
 Public washrooms are located next to the private marina in front of the famous old Oliphant dance pavillion.
-You can drive out on to the beach where you’ll see the kite launch area close to the water.
-This small bay is located at the end of Oliphant Way. between Lonely Island & Whiskey Island and holds 20 or so kiters and works best on a SW wind.
+This small bay is located at the end of Oliphant Way between Lonely Island & Whiskey Island and holds 20 or so kiters and works best on a SW wind.
 Note: This is a popular area for beginners and a training spot for several kite schools.
 Please be courteous and ride upwind of training students.